codekamit/splitwise-demo/README.md

 # splitwise-demo

-Key REST Api's for splitwise app
+A few REST APIs for a demo splitwise application.